Annual Conference - Call for Abstracts

 March 5, 2018

 Submissions Deadline for Pre-conference Sessions, Concurrent Sessions, Mini Concurrent Sessions, Poster Presentations, Invited Interactive Panels

 Presentation Confirmation Response Deadline for all accepted abstract proposals (Pre-conference Sessions, Concurrent Sessions, Mini Concurrent Sessions, Poster Presentations).
 Confirmation response will include completing the online Presenter Agreement (link in notification email).

 Program Materials Deadline for presentation slides/handouts (including the necessary disclosure and permissions information), educational design form, and post test questions & answers.
 This is required in order to present for all pre-conference sessions, concurrent sessions, mini concurrent sessions, and invited interactive panels.
 Program materials are submitted via the abstracts submission site (including permissions for logos/images) Instructions will be sent in late June.

 Poster presenters must upload a pdf of their poster by this date in order to be reviewed for CE purposes and included in the poster judging process.
 Submit permissions for all images used on the poster.
 Instructions will be sent in mid-to-late July.

 Early Bird Registration Deadline – Presenters Registration Deadline

-All presenters for Pre-conference sessions, concurrent sessions, mini concurrent sessions, poster presentations, and interactive panels must be registered by this date.
+All presenters (primary presenters and co-presenters) for pre-conference sessions, concurrent sessions, mini concurrent sessions, poster presentations, and interactive panels must be registered by this date.